bigomics/omicsplayground-doc/modules/mod1_dataview.rst

 Plots
 --------------------------------------------------------------------------------

-The **Plots** panel displays figures related to the expression level of the selected gene, correlation to other genes, and average expression ranking within the dataset.
+The **Gene Overview** panel displays figures related to the expression level of the selected gene, correlation to other genes, and average expression ranking within the dataset.
 To find out more information from the literature, hyperlinks are provide to connect the selected